ConnorBurgess/VendorManager/README.md

 * * *

 ## Description
 Project creates a vendor management solution for businesses to keep track of separate vendors and orders.
 Utilizes ASP.Net Core MVC for HTTP structure and follows RESTful practices.
 Uses MSTest for unit testing models.
-Primarily uses Tailwind utility classes to style pages.
+Project styled using [Tailwind](https://tailwindcss.com/) utility classes.

 * * *